 Having proved that Calvinism has fostered love for science and restored to science its domain, allow me now in the third place to show in what manner it has advanced its indispensable liberty.
 Liberty is for genuine science, what the air we breathe is for us.
 This does not mean that science is entirely untrammeled in the use of its liberty and need obey no laws.
-On the contrary, a fish lying on dry land is perfectly free viz., to die and to perish while a fish, which shall be free to live and to thrive must be entirely surrounded by water and guided by its fins.
+On the contrary, a fish lying on dry land is perfectly free, viz., to die and to perish, while a fish, which really shall be free to live and to thrive must be entirely surrounded by water and guided by its fins.
 In the same manner every science has to keep up the closest connection with its subject, and strictly to obey the claims of its proper method; and only when strictly bound by this double tie, can science move freely on.
 For the liberty of science does not consist in licentiousness or lawlessness, but in its being freed from all unnatural bonds, unnatural because they are not rooted in its vital principle.
-Now in order to fully understand the position Calvin took, wo should abstain from any wrong conception of universitylife in the middle ages.
+Now in order fully to understand the position Calvin took, we should abstain from any wrong conception of university-life in the middle ages.
 State universities were not known in those days.
-The universities were free corporations, and in so far prototypes of most of the universities in America, a condition of things, which we see revive in Europe in general, and happily also in the Netherlands, in the Free University, whose servant I am.
+The universities were free corporations, and in so far prototypes of most of the universities in America.
 It was the general opinion in those days, that science called into existence a respublica litterarum, "a commonwealth of learned men", which has to live upon its own spiritual capital or to die of lack of talent and energy.
 The encroachment upon the liberty of science in those days came not from the State but from an entirely different quarter.
 For ages two dominant powers, only, had been known in the life of mankind, the Church and the State.
 The dichotomy of body and soul was reflected in this view of life.
 The Church was the soul, the State the body; a third power was unknown.
-Church-life was centralized in the pope, while the political life of the nations found its point of union in the emperor, and it was the endeavor to resolve this dualism into a higher unity, that kindled the flames of the fierce struggle for the supremacy of the imperial crown or the papal tiara, as seen in the conflict between the Hohenstaufen and the Guelphs.
-Since then however science as a third power, thanks to the Renaissance, had pushed itself in between them.
-Before the thirteenth century elapsed Science had found in the rising universitylife an embodiment of its own, and claimed an existence independent of pope and emperor.
-The only remaining question was, whether this new power also was to create an hierarchical center, in order to unveil itself as the third great potentate, at the side of the pope and the emperor.
-Here three positions were possible: 1°. that such a third hierarchy were created; 2° that science continued to be without a central head; or 3°, that either pope or caesar usurped this place.
+Churchlife was centralized in the Pope, while the political life of the nations found its point of union in the Emperor, and it was the endeavor to resolve this dualism into a higher unity, that kindled the flames of the fierce struggle for the supremacy of the imperial crown or the papal tiara, as seen in the conflict between the Hohenstaufen and the Guelphs.
+Since then, however, science as a third power, thanks to the Renaissance, had pushed itself in between them.
+Before the thirteenth century elapsed Science had found in the rising university-life an embodiment of its own, and claimed an existence independent of pope and emperor.

+The only remaining question was, whether this new power also was to create an hierarchical centre, in order to unveil itself as the third great potentate, at the side of the pope and the emperor.